 Marjorie Van Cura was born in Madison, Wisconsin, and grew up in central Massachusetts.
 She earned her BFA from the University of Massachusetts Amherst, and MFA from the University of Pennsylvania.
 She has had additional studies at the Worcester Art Museum and Boston Museum of Fine Arts.

-Marjorie is currently represented by Gibson Contemporary in New York, who presented online solo exhibitions in 2021 titled Unknown Territories and Crossing the Line.
-Her next solo exhibition, Can’t Look Away (January 13 – February 11, 2022), will be presented by Gibson Contemporary at DFN Projects, 16 E 79th St, New York.
-A fully illustrated digital catalogue accompanies the exhibition, featuring an essay by Valentina A. Spalten.
+Marjorie was recently represented by Gibson Contemporary in New York, who presented online solo exhibitions in 2021 titled Unknown Territories and Crossing the Line.
+Her most recent in-person solo exhibition, Can’t Look Away (January 13 – February 11, 2022), was presented by Gibson Contemporary at DFN Projects in New York, at the invitation of DFN’s Rick Davidman.

 City Queens from 2012 to 2018.
 She is currently a member artist at Cornerstone

 Studios in Washington Heights, Manhattan.